lillyane-937/mp-1/README.md

 ## 🛠️ Technologies Used

 - **Languages**: HTML, CSS, JavaScript
-- **Framework**: None – this project is built from the ground up using vanilla JavaScript and CSS for maximum control.
+- **Framework**: None – this project is built from the ground up using JavaScript and CSS for maximum control.
 - **Other**: JavaScript functions for interactive features

 ## 📂 Project Structure